 (A) Scope: This rule governs the procedures employed before the rules infraction board for determining violations of the inmate rules of conduct, as described in rule 5120-9-06 of the Administrative Code, appealing those determinations, and the documenting of those actions.
 Nothing in this rule shall preclude department staff from referring such inmate conduct to law enforcement for prosecution as a criminal offense, or the state from prosecuting such conduct as a criminal offense.

 (B) RIB panel.
 The rules infraction board (RIB,) shall consist of two staff members, designated by the warden, sitting as a panel.
 Persons sitting on an RIB panel must have first completed RIB training issued by the department's division of legal services.
 The RIB panel has the authority to determine guilt and impose penalties for violations of the inmate rules of conduct.
 Each panel shall consist of a chairperson, who manages the hearing, and a secretary, who prepares a record of the proceedings.
 No staff member shall be permitted to sit as an RIB panel member who wrote the report, witnessed the alleged rule violation, or participated in the investigation of the alleged rule violation.
 A staff member assigned to an RIB panel shall disqualify himself or herself from the panel if such a personal interest exists.

 (C) Time of hearing, preliminary matters.
 The RIB hearing shall be held withing seven business days of the issuance of the conduct report unless prevented by exceptional circumstances, unavoidable delays or reasonable postponements.
 Delays beyond seven days shall be documented in the record along with the reason for the delay.
 Unless waived, the inmate shall be afforded twenty-four hours' notice prior to the hearing.
 The RIB chairperson shall determine if the twenty-four hour notice period has elapsed.
 If the required time has not passed, and the inmate has not waived the time period, the chairperson must postpone the hearing.
 Prior to the hearing, the RIB chairperson shall:

-(2) Determine whether the staff member who issued the conduct report has indicated a desire to appear at the hearing,
+(2) Determine whether the person who issued the conduct report has indicated a desire to appear at the hearing,